legendary-code/chaos-studio-web/docs/dev/State.md

     /* App Bar title */
     title: 'Chaos Studio',

+    configuration: {
         /* The minimum configuration needed for searching for attractors */
-    configuration: { ... },
+        current: { ... },

-    /* Configuration in the process of being edited */
+        /* Configuration in the process of being edited - shows settings modal */
-    newConfiguration: { ... },
+        new: { ... },
+    }

     /* The minimum amount of information needed to re-generate an attractor.
        When this value changes, it should trigger a reinitialization of renderer */